Discover more from Blackbird Spyplane

-And what better “whole recon snack” to serve up first than some rare-jawns talk with SAM HINE, a wise Blackbird SpyFriend & GQ editor whose name u know from fun pieces he’s written over the years about Online Ceramics, Thom Browne, Neo Yokio, pandemic-era TOMFOOLERY at the CHATEAU MARMONT and more — all linked below.
+And what better “whole recon snack” to serve up first than some rare-jawns talk with SAM HINE, a wise Blackbird SpyFriend & GQ editor whose name you know from fun pieces he’s written over the years about Online Ceramics, Thom Browne, Neo Yokio, pandemic-era tomfoolery at the Chateau Marmont and more — all linked below.

 Sam’s also a co-host of GQ’s “Corporate Lunch” podcast AND in his spare time he continues to look like what would happen if an Elizabeth Peyton painting was struck by lightning, came to life and vowed to NEVER STOP GETTING OFF TREMENDOUS FITS …

 Since Blackbird Spyplane is the No. 1 source across all media for “unbeatable recon” on dope under-the-radar joints, and since Sam’s taste levels are Mach 3+, we asked him to tell us about a rare & cherished possession from the Hine Archives …

 He decided on an entire squadron of FIRE VINTAGE RACING TEES he scored from his grandfather, a onetime amateur racecar driver (!?) who taught Sam valuable lessons about life, love, and fittedness …

 Blackbird Spyplane: These tees are great, what’s the story?